 Shashi Warrier is the author of The Hidden Continent, Suzy’s Gift and five thrillers: Night of the Krait, The Orphan Diaries, Sniper, Noordin’s Gift, and The Girl Who Didn’t Give Up.
 Hangman’s Journal is a semi-fictional biography of the last hangman of the erstwhile kingdom of Travancore and The Homecoming is a novel based in Kashmir.
 He has also written a political satire, The Pillow Talk Movies, and a murder mystery, The Man Who Wouldn’t Be God.
 He is currently working on a non-fictional account of a 40-day, 11000-km motorcycle ride across the country.
-His new children’s book Magical Tales will be out soon.
+His new books are By God and Sara.

 Publisher: HarperCollins Publishers India

 Rights: European and Indian Language rights available

 Series Blurb Why a ‘M’ series?
 Much of what makes for a masterful story starts with the letter M… Mysteries, Magic, Monsters!
 The M series promises to be a marvelous mix of all three.
 Book Blurb Many years ago, the Lord of All Magic, fed up with the intrusion of humans into the lives of magical beings, withdrew to a continent in the middle of the Pacific Ocean that he hid, by magical means, from the sight of all humans outside.
 As the two tales from the hidden continent show, life with magical creatures can never be dull…

 The bombs fall at the right places but there are unforeseen consequences, as a result of which the Keeper takes over a Ghublistan shorn of its resources and sliding backwards into the insular society that it used to be….